datalad/datalad/docs/source/customization.rst

   and Python API
 - extensions can define `entry_points` for any number of additional metadata extractors that become automatically available to DataLad
-- extensions can define `entry_points` for their test suites, such that the standard `datalad test` command will automatically run these tests in addition to the tests shipped with Datalad core
+- extensions can define `entry_points` for their test suites, such that the standard `datalad create` command will automatically run these tests in addition to the tests shipped with Datalad core
 - extensions can ship additional dataset procedures by installing them into a directory ``resources/procedures`` underneath the extension module directory